COVID-19 Resources

 Vaccines

-- CASI, the Center for Active Seniors in Davenport, is helping Scott County residents 65 and older with online vaccine registration.
-The number to call is 563.386.7477.
+- CASI, the Center for Active Seniors, in Davenport has served as an information resource for Scott County residents 65 and older.
+The number is 563.386.7477.

 COVID-19 Testing Information